 Help us become lead fundraisers at O'Connell and blow our goal of $15,000 out of the water!

 To support a specific fundraising team with a gift, select that team and make your gift using the "Give Now" button.
 If you wish to join a fundraising team, select the team you would like to join, below.
 Once on the appropriate team page, select the Ambassador tab and sign up as an Ambassador.

-To make a gift by check, send it to the address below and include a note that your gift is in support of the Seton Swimming CF Lap-a-thon and indicate the fundraising team you would like to benefit.
+To make a gift by check, send it to the address below and include a note that your gift is in support of the Bishop O'Connell Swimming CF Lap-a-thon and indicate the fundraising team you would like to benefit.

 ATTN: Michael Cheslock

 CF is a life-threatening disorder that causes long-lasting infections or damage to the lungs, digestive system, and other organs.
 There is currently no cure for CF. With our help, our partners at Johns Hopkins Children's Center are continually improving ways to understand and treat the disease, ultimately saving more lives.